/

 I don’t speak English.
 Can you still help me?

 Yes!
 One of the things we appreciate most is the beautiful diversity of the clients we serve.
-Our team can speak with you in English, Spanish, Hindi, Urdu, Gujarati, Croatian, Italian, and several other languages (depending on team members’ availability).
+Our team can speak with callers in English, Spanish, Hindi, Urdu, Gujarati, Croatian, and other languages (depending on team members’ availability).

-Please do your best to inform us of your language needs when you call to schedule a consultation.
-If we do not have an in-house interpreter, there may be additional interpretation fees for your case.
-If we cannot accommodate your language needs, we may be able to refer you to another attorney if we know of one who can serve your language needs.
+Potential clients should please inform us of their language needs when they call to schedule a consultation.
+If we do not have an in-house interpreter, there may be additional interpretation fees for the case.
+If we cannot accommodate a language need, we may be able to refer the caller to another attorney if we know of one who can serve those language needs.

-We do not let “friends” interpret for consultations because we need to protect confidentiality and ensure that you can speak openly about your immigration options.
+We do not let friends or family members interpret for consultations or other conversations with our team because we need to protect confidentiality and ensure that a potential client/applicant can maintain attorney-client confidentiality and speak openly about their immigration options.

-How do I get a consultation with an attorney?
+How do I get a meeting with an Attorney?

 Our consultation process is designed to help potential clients get the full benefit of an informed opinion from the attorney during the first meeting.
-It is important for a potential client to cooperate with all legal team members and their requests for documents and information to prepare for your first meeting with an attorney from our office.
+It is important for a potential client to cooperate with all legal team members and their requests for documents and information to prepare for the first meeting with an attorney.

 Our office works as a team.
-This means that you may speak with many different team members as you work with us from start to finish.
-No matter which staff person you are directly working with, please know that we are all collaborating and working together to help you.
+This means that a potential client may speak with many different team members as they work with us from start to finish.
+No matter which staff person you are directly working with, please know that we are all working together to help you.

-Step 1: Scheduling and Paying for a Consultation: If you are interested in learning about your immigration options related to a T visa, U visa, Adjustment of Status, or any other immigration remedy, you should pay our consultation fee to reserve an appointment date.
-You may call us, and we can help you book online.
+Step 1: Scheduling and Paying for a Consultation: If you are interested in learning about immigration options related to a T visa, U visa, Adjustment of Status, or any other immigration remedy, you should pay our consultation fee to reserve an appointment date.
 Our phone number is 910-509-7145.

 All consultations are virtual – usually by phone.
 Our office does not schedule any in-person consultations.
 Please do not come to the office physically, but rather be ready to receive a phone call or video call as you have been instructed by staff.
 This is primarily for the health and safety of our staff and clients, and it also allows us the opportunity to serve people outside of our town.

-For potential clients: Before every phone call, please make sure you are in a private space, with no one else present, so that you can have a confidential conversation with your legal team.
+For potential clients: Before every phone call, please make sure you are in a private space, with no one else present (family members, employers, customers, etc.), so that you can have a confidential conversation with the legal team.

 It is important to provide honest and complete information to our legal team – even if it seems that the questions might not apply to you – so that the attorney can later have all the information available to recommend what immigration remedy would be best for you.
-Our team can speak with you in English, Spanish, Hindi/Urdu, Gujarati, Croatian, and several other languages.
+Several of our team members can speak English, Spanish, Hindi/Urdu, Gujarati, Croatian, and other languages.

-Full Screening for T visa, U visa, VAWA, and other applications: For some kinds of cases, you will have more calls with our screening team who gather information the attorneys will need to understand your immigration options.
+Full Screening for T visa, U visa, VAWA, and other applications: For some kinds of cases, you may have more calls with our screening team who gather information the attorneys may need to review the immigration options.

 For a full screening, you can expect to spend three or more hours speaking to a member of our trained Screening Team.
-This means several phone calls will need to be scheduled in the weeks leading up to your appointment with the attorney.
-These team members ask detailed questions about your life, including your immigration history, your work history, and any criminal offenses.
-The consultation payment you made includes the fees for these conversations with staff, and the legal team will decide how many calls are needed.
+This means several phone calls may need to be scheduled in the weeks leading up to your appointment with the attorney.
+These team members may ask detailed questions about your life, including your family, your immigration history, your work history, and any criminal offenses.
+The consultation payment includes the fees for these conversations with our team before the attorney consult.
+The Screening Team decides how many calls are needed to get all the information that is needed to prepare for the attorney consult.

-Step 4: Contract and Hiring: If you are eligible for any immigration remedies and it seems like this will be a good fit in terms of an attorney-client relationship, then after the consultation, the attorney will instruct the team to prepare a legal fee agreement (contract) for you to review.
+Step 4: Contract and Hiring (Payment): If you are eligible for any immigration remedies and it seems like this will be a good fit in terms of an attorney-client relationship, then after the consultation, the attorney may instruct the team to prepare a legal fee agreement (contract) for you to review.

-The contract will be sent to you by the contracts team, and it should state the pricing for our legal work, the government fees, and other expenses you can expect to pay for your case, estimated to the best of our ability.
+The contract will be sent to you to review.
+The contract gives the cost for the legal work, an estimate of the government fees, and other expenses the potential client can expect to pay for the case, estimated to the best of our ability.

-For most contracts, a staff member will call you to go over the contract with you in the language that is most comfortable for you.
-It is very important for you to participate in this contract review phone call with our staff if one is offered to you, so that you can be sure to understand everything before you sign and pay for us to begin work.
+For most contracts, a staff member may call the potential client to go over the contract with you in a language that is comfortable for them.
+It is very important for the potential client to participate in this contract review phone call with our staff if one is offered to them, so that they can be sure to understand everything before they sign and pay for us to begin work.

-The contract will have a deadline by which you must sign and pay in order to avoid having to go through the paid consultation process again.
-In most cases, there is a 90-day period during which the fee quote for a case will remain valid.
+The contract may have a deadline by which the potential client must sign and pay in order to avoid having to go through the paid consultation process again.
+In most cases, there is a 90-day period during which the fee quote for a case may remain valid.
 A discount may be offered to those who decide to hire early.
-In some limited cases, payment plans are available.
+In some limited cases, payment plans may be available.

-If you cannot afford our legal fees, please ask us for a referral to a pro bono (free or low cost) agency.
+If you cannot afford our legal fees, we may be able to provide a referral to a pro bono (free or low cost) agency.

 When will you start working on my application?

-Step 5: Full Application Preparation: If you decide that you would like to hire us to prepare your immigration application, our work begins after you sign the contract and make an initial payment.
+Step 5: Work Begins: If the potential client decides that they would like to hire us, our work usually begins after the potential client signs the contract and makes an initial payment.

-Our team will then take you through a more extensive process of reviewing or requesting documents that we need for your case, completing data entry, drafting the application, revising it, and finalizing it for signature.
+Our team may then take the potential client through a more extensive process of reviewing or requesting documents that we may need for the case, completing data entry, drafting the application, revising it, and finalizing it for signature.

-You can expect to hear from many members of our legal team several times during this process.
-Please remember that we cannot prepare the application without your cooperation, so it is essential that you are responsive to our team and provide us with all the information and documentation we ask for in a timely manner.
+The potential client can expect to hear from many members of our legal team several times during this process.
+Please remember that we cannot prepare the application without the applicant’s complete cooperation, so it is essential that you are responsive to our team and provide us with all the information and documentation we ask for in a timely manner.

 When will my application be decided?

-Step 6: Filing, Waiting, and Next Steps: Once your application is complete, our office will file it with the appropriate immigration agency.
-Each application is unique, and it can take the immigration agencies anywhere from several months to several years to make a decision on your application.
+Step 6: Filing, Waiting, and Next Steps: Each application is unique and can take a different amount of time to prepare.
+After an application is filed with the appropriate agency or agencies, it can take anywhere from several months to several years for the agency to make a decision on your application.
 We can let you know about the status of your application, any updates to the law, and other information that you will need to know as you wait for the decision.

-An annual consultation fee is something that may be needed for cases that take longer or need a closer look.
+An annual consultation, with a fee, may be needed for cases that take longer or need a closer look.

-We will never be able to guarantee that your application will be approved by the agency making the decision.
+An attorney cannot guarantee that an application will be approved by the agency making the decision.

 Once a decision is made – whether it is an approval or denial – we may offer you another meeting to understand the next steps.